Maira447/future-ecommerce/README.md

 # future-ecommerce
-Responsive project with Laravel and PHP 8 to implement an E-commerce.
+Responsive project with Laravel, PHP 8 and Blade to implement an E-commerce.
 Context: Online shopping for Metaverse.
 You can buy lands and avatars.

 ## Execution: